thomascarreau/NSEoS/README.md

     ./nseos set.in crust.out core.out eos.out

-The first output file gives you the crust composition (mass of the cluster, global asymmetry in the cluster, number of charges, cluster density, gas density, radius of the cell, and energy density in the cell) as a function of the baryonic density.
+The first output file gives you the crust composition (number density, mass of the cluster, global asymmetry in the cluster, number of charges, cluster density, gas density, and radius of the cell).
-The second output file gives you the core composition (fraction of protons, of electrons, and of muons).
+The second output file gives you the core composition (number density, fraction of protons, electrons, and muons).
-Finally, the third output file gives you the EoS that is the pressure in the cell as a function of the baryonic density.
+Finally, the third output file gives you the EoS (number density, mass density, and pressure).

 ### Available sets of empirical parameters